By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 While the evidence in the abovementioned studies is not enough to prove that laughter will protect us against, or cure, disease, it does indicate that laughter has merit as a medicinal tool.
 Does it really matter, though, why laughter improves our states of well being as long as we’re still enjoying it?
 As a healing force, laughter exemplifies the reasoning behind the “why ask why?” (originally introduced to advertise Budweiser beer in the early 1990’s) and “just do it” (Nike sneakers) slogans.
 While we’re often not able to explain why certain situations or phrases strike us as funny and make us laugh, we certainly feel good when they do.
 The emotional buoyancy and stress relief brought on by laughter simply improves our quality of life.
 Whether we master it or not, laughter, on its face, is good, common-sense medicine.

-While, at this point, we cannot recommend that one substitute laughter for any conventional medicinal procedure, we do absolutely suggest its use as a vital complimentary therapy to boost one’s immune system function as well as one’s spirits.
+While, at this point, I cannot recommend that one substitute laughter for any conventional medicinal procedure, I absolutely encourage its use as a vital complimentary therapy to boost one’s immune system function as well as one’s spirits.
 In this light, some yoga studios are even starting to offer “laughter yoga” classes.
 Since research suggests that the physiological mechanism of laughter appears to better promote health than humor alone, let the laughter fly.
-Since laughter tends to be contagious, you could actually help improve someone else’s health.
+And since laughter tends to be contagious, you could actually help improve someone else’s health too.
+(For more on the contagion of emotions, read my Raise Your Vibration Ebook.)

 - Sinatra ST. Heartbreak and Heart Disease (Keats Publishing, Inc. 1996, 1999).